Inside the $30 million plan to make American soccer great again

 None of this is breaking news, really, and the issue of diversity has been brought up time and time again for the better part of the last decade And for years, an indictment of the U.S. soccer development system was the number of USMNT players raised in the youth systems of other countries–a divide which caused some tension on the team.
 So what has changed now, one year after U.S. Soccer’s darkest hour and a half?
 Whether you’re talking about curbing declining youth participation rates or tactical changes on the professional pitch, the answer is: not a lot.
 Carlos Cordeiro was elected U.S. Soccer Federation president in February, but the team still hasn’t named a new manager–and fluency in English is the only coaching qualification the federation has advertised publicly.
 That didn’t stop U.S. Soccer from declaring, in a 198-word aspirational-sounding but mostly empty statement, that the “future is here.”
 (There’s a new hashtag, too.)

-To really make the U.S. into an international soccer powerhouse will require fixing the development system, which American Outlaws VP Justin Brunken describes as a mess.
+To really make the U.S. into an international soccer powerhouse will require fixing the development system, which Justin Brunken, VP of the American Outlaws, the premier 25,000-member-strong U.S. Soccer supporters group, describes as a mess.
 26×26 offers hope that some of America’s best young athletes will have access to a soccer field as the place to realize their potential.

 “As fans, we can help people love the game more, which I think is healthy,” he says.
 “Giving people the ability to play, and helping more and more young kids be passionate about it through local community efforts, will only have positive effects on how many kids are potentially going to be professional soccer players on the national team.”

-It’s not just fans who are getting involved, either: 26×26 has already locked in participation from UNICEF USA and attracted high-profile ambassadors in American soccer stars Landon Donovan and Kyle Martino (who ran unsuccessfully for U.S. Soccer president) as well as soccer broadcasters Kay Murray and Rob Stone.
+It’s not just fans (including many American Outlaws) who are getting involved, either: 26×26 has already locked in participation from UNICEF USA and attracted high-profile ambassadors in American soccer stars Landon Donovan and Kyle Martino (who ran unsuccessfully for U.S. Soccer president) as well as soccer broadcasters Kay Murray and Rob Stone.

 Of course, 26 fields won’t change the system.
 But that’s why the 26×26 initiative will rely on a request for proposal process (basically a competition to select the best ideas and sites).
 Jones says that at every field site, 26×26 will make sure that a local partner, like the Green Bay Packers in Milwaukee, puts financial resources on the table.
 That’s been the winning formula on the NFL side, Jones says, in elevating fields from basic green space to true assets for under-resourced communities.